List of Land of the Lost characters and species: Sleestak

 The Sleestak live in the Lost City, a tunnel complex originally constructed by the Altrusians.
 They hate bright light and rarely venture out during the day.
-They also have a "hibernation season" during which they stand motionless; cool air keeps them in hibernation, and the heat from lava in a pool that the character Peter Koenig (see below) dubbed "Devil's Cauldron" inside the caverns of the Lost City revives them again on a regular schedule.
+They also have a "hibernation season" during which they stand motionless; cool air keeps them in hibernation, and the heat from lava in a pool that the character Peter Koenig (see above) dubbed "Devil's Cauldron" inside the caverns of the Lost City revives them again on a regular schedule.
 The Sleestak are very defensive of the Lost City.
 They know that their ancestors built it, but do not know how or why.
-They have occasionally tried exploring beyond the chasm that separates the Lost City from the rest of the Land, but their expeditions generally do not return; they consider the City to be their only refuge.
+They have occasionally tried exploring beyond the chasm that separates the Lost City from the rest of the Land, but their expeditions generally do not return; they consider the city to be their only refuge.

 The Sleestak have encountered many other humans who have become trapped in the Land of the Lost before the Marshalls arrive, and regard humans as a terrible threat; they attempt to capture and sacrifice humans to their god (an unseen beast who dwells in a smoky pit) at every opportunity.